 Resident and victim speak up after Saturday night shootings in Livingston Parish

-LIVINGSTON PARISH - An 11-year-old girl is in critical condition and another man was injured in two separate shootings in Livingston Parish on Saturday.
+LIVINGSTON PARISH - An 11-year-old girl is in critical condition and a man was injured in two separate shootings in Livingston Parish on Saturday.

 James David said it was around 8 p.m. when his neighbor, 23-year-old Royce 'Earl' Cash, started shooting into his Denham Springs home.